 Contact your Local Councillors

-For 2013/14 all wards in the city receive a Community Chest allocation of £50,000.
-This allocation enables the wards to fund schemes which support ward and neighbourhood working or contribute to extending community engagement, cohesion and empowerment.
+The years allocation enables the Wards to fund schemes which support Ward and neighbourhood working or contribute to extending community engagement, cohesion and empowerment.

 Generally, any properly constituted organisation may submit a project proposal.
-You should first talk with the District Ward Support Officer to find out about what outcomes and locally identified priorities the Ward or District Committee is likely to support and the money that it has available – please contact either of the following:
+You should first talk with Edgbaston District to find out what outcomes and locally identified priorities the Ward or District Committee is likely to support and the money that it has available.
+For further information please contact Mohammed Irfan at the Edgbaston District office on telephone number 0121 464 6981

 The Community First Programme is a national programme which runs over four years until 2015.
 Twenty-seven Wards in Birmingham have funding through Community First.
 The programme is independent of Birmingham City Council and is managed by a national organisation, appointed by the Government, called Community Development Foundation.
 Community First funding is distributed by a Community First Panel established in the Ward.
 A list of Community First Panels along with other information about this programme and how to access funding is available on the Community Development Foundation Website.